adalicious/aiken-gift-card/README.md

 Once you are ready press the `CREATE GIFT CARD` button.
 You will be prompted to sign the transaction and the app will wait for the tx to be confirmed.

-Once confirmed you will get the `tx hash` and a `redeem code`
+Once confirmed you will get the `tx hash` and the `redeem URL`.
+The owner of the minted NFT can unlock the ADA in the contract by accessing this URL.

 <img src="public/ada-locked.png" alt="ada-locked">

-Copy the redeem code.
-You can share this code for redeeming the gift card.
-This token has an expiration of 1 hour.
-If the gift card is not redeemed in within the hour you will not be able to unlock it.

 ### Redeem Gift Card

-For redeeming a gift card paste the generated code in the token input field of the home page and press the `REDEEM GIFT CARD` button.
+For redeeming a Gift card you can access the URL generated at the moment of locking ADA, if you are the owner of the minted NFT you will be able to unlock the ADA in the contract.

 <img src="public/redeem.png" alt="redeem">